babel/podcast.babeljs.io/episodes/preset-env.md

 **Jason**: Yeah, so this is exactly where my journey with preset-modules started.

-I was doing a bunch of work on module/no-module builds.
+**Jason**: I was doing a bunch of work on module/no-module builds.
 For those that don't know, you create two bundles in your compile process.
 One that is targeted at the group of modern browsers that support ES6 modules (to clarify, you are not using ES modules, you're just using that as a cutoff point).
 It's roughly analogous to Edge 16, Chrome 60, Firefox 61, and Safari 10.1 on mobile or 10.3 on desktop.
 Why do I remember that? (laughs)

 **Henry**: I don't even remember it. (laughs)